Complete guide to helping team decision making

-So how can team leaders facilitate successful team decision making?
+So how can team leaders help successful team decision making?
 Well, that’s what we’re here to teach you.

-It should be noted, though, that the dynamics of each team will be unique.
-So, while there is no one-size-fits-all solution, finding the right one for your business can greatly improve your team’s chances for success.
+The dynamics of each team will be unique.
+So, while there’s no one-size-fits-all solution, finding the right one for your business can greatly improve your team’s chances for success.

 This means that everyone on the team can contribute different high-quality solutions to the problem they are trying to solve.
 For that reason, teams are especially helpful in dealing with urgent tasks that require a short deadline or very complex problems.